 This led to severe discord and disenchantment with the INC in Indian politics.
 During the state of emergency declared by Indira Gandhi from 1975 to 1977, a new coalition called the Janata Party (JP) — comprised of several opposition factions — that proposed a radically divergent position on the Israel-Arab conflict emerged.
 Fervent indignation about India’s mistreatment of Israel would soon acquire a political platform.

-The dependence on Moscow was further exacerbated by the Soviet invasion of Afghanistan in 1979, when the US –- in order to fight its arch adversary, now, just next door — invested heavily in Pakistan, and by Islamabad’s foray into the NAM.
+Dependence on Moscow was further exacerbated by the Soviet invasion of Afghanistan in 1979, when the US –- in order to fight its arch-adversary — invested heavily in Pakistan, and by Islamabad’s foray into the NAM.

 In 1980, the INC, under Indira Gandhi, was re-elected, and support for the Arabs continued.
 Full diplomatic recognition was extended to the Office of the PLO in New Delhi.
 Arafat paid state visits to India in 1980 and 1982.
 During his 1980 visit, Arafat described India as an “eternal friend” and vowed to continue his “armed struggle” against Israel, which should have irked I. Gandhi, but it didn’t.
 The first ever joint India-PLO statement was issued in the same year, highlighting the close bond between the two leaders.
-The friendship was so strong that the PLO representative in New Delhi, Jamil Hajaj, even urged Indira Gandhi to intervene in the factional infighting in the PLO that began two years later, in November 1983, which she decided to stay away from.
+The friendship was so strong that the PLO representative in New Delhi, Jamil Hajaj, even urged Indira Gandhi to intervene in the factional infighting in the PLO that began two years later, in November 1983; Gandhi decided to remain neutral.

-The Israeli intervention in Lebanon in 1982, to root out the PLO terrorists, invited the wrath of Indira Gandhi.
+The Israeli intervention in Lebanon in 1982, aimed at rooting out PLO terrorists who were bombarding Israeli cities and towns with rockets, invited the wrath of Indira Gandhi.
 In a speech at the Lok Sabha (the lower house of Parliament) in July 1982, she severely rebuked Israel’s security-guaranteeing actions.
 She even did the unthinkable : sent a message to Arafat in September that year, praising him wholeheartedly for his “spirited resistance” against Israel.
 The PLO Ambassador to India, Faisal Ahudaha, in his 1982 speech in Calcutta, said : “I can say that India has come to our aid even more than some of our closer neighbours.”

-Things went from bad to worse for Israel when Yossef Hassin, the Israeli consul, was even expelled in 1982 for a controversial interview –- a sanction never meted out to even arch enemies like Pakistan and China.
+More bad news for Israel followed when Yossef Hasseen, the Israeli consul, was expelled in 1982 for a controversial interview –- a sanction never meted out to even arch-enemies like Pakistan and China.

 However, this shameful behaviour on I. Gandhi’s part prompted a backlash from the opposition.
 The, now highly fragmented, Janata Party, attempted a resurgence.
 Although failing to deliver on Israel while in power, they now tried to shore up opposition support for Israel.
-JP member, Subramanian Swamy, became the first Indian political leader to make a publicized trip to Israel, where he met with important Israeli leaders such as Yitzhak Rabin and then Prime Minister Menachem Begin.
+In 1982, JP member, Subramanian Swamy, became the first Indian political leader to make a publicized trip to Israel, where he met with important Israeli leaders such as Yitzhak Rabin and then prime minister, Menachem Begin.
 His efforts, along with those of many other opposition leaders, at normalizing relations with Israel would eventually bear fruit in 1992.
-(Swamy is also well respected for his pioneering efforts in the normalization of relations with China.)
+(Swamy is also well respected for his pioneering efforts in the normalization relations with China.)

 EMBRACING REALITY – THE ERA OF PRAGMATISM (1984 onward)